susan1992/MovieReSys/README.md

-# MovieReSys
+## MovieReSys
-### This is my bachelor thesis project.
-It's a movie recommender system, using database of MovieLens.
-The core of recommender system is constructed by Apache Mahout.
-### I modified the Slope One algorithm by adding a timestamp to fit users' hobbies better.
-The core of recommender system is constructed by Apache Mahout.
+This is my bachelor thesis project, a movie recommender system, implemented in Java.
+Slope One algorithm is modified to try to forecast user preference considering the effect of time.
+Item-based, User-based collaborative filtering and the original Slope-one algorithms are compared with the modified Slope-one.
+With the MovieLens database, it shown that the modified Slope-one has a better prediction.
+However, the cost of time of the modified Slope-one is much larger then others.